Explainable Equivariant Neural Networks for Particle Physics: PELICAN: -boson mass measurement

 \subsection{Regression results for $m_W$ reconstruction}

-The hyperparameters and the training regime used here are the same as in Section~\ref{Wreco}.
-Here we focus on the model trained to reconstruct the contained momentum $p^W_{\mathrm{cont}}$ (see Appendix~\ref{appendix_plots} to find the results for the model targeting $p^W_{\mathrm{true}}$).
+The hyperparameters and the training regime used here are the same as in \secref{Wreco}.
+Here we focus on the model trained to reconstruct the contained momentum $p^W_{\mathrm{cont}}$ (see \appref{appendix_plots} to find the results for the model targeting $p^W_{\mathrm{true}}$).
 The outputs are then compared to the true $W$-boson $p^W_{\mathrm{true}}$.
-The accuracies for the full 4-vector reconstruction are presented in Table~\ref{btW6m_D_table}.
-The largest loss of accuracy relative to Section~\ref{Wreco} is, unsurprisingly, in the mass column.
-However, since the true mass now covers a much wider range, this still presents a significant improvement in the mass reconstruction capability.
-To demonstrate this better, we show the 2D correlations between target and reconstructed masses in Figures~\ref{m_corr_mWW} and \ref{m_corr_mDD} for the models trained targeting $p^W_{\mathrm{true}}$ and $p^W_{\mathrm{cont}}$, respectively.
+The accuracies for the full 4-vector reconstruction are presented in \tabref{btW6m_D_table}.
+The largest loss of accuracy relative to \secref{Wreco} is, unsurprisingly, in the mass column.
+However, since the true mass now covers a much wider range, while the number of training samples remained the same, this still presents a significant improvement in the mass reconstruction capability.
+To demonstrate this better, we show the 2D correlations between target and reconstructed masses in \figsref{m_corr_mWW}{m_corr_mDD} for the models trained targeting $p^W_{\mathrm{true}}$ and $p^W_{\mathrm{cont}}$, respectively.
 We also differentiate between non-FC (left) and FC (right) events in the two sides of each of the panels in each figure.